elunna/nerfhack-changelog/README.md

 * A cream pie may spring out of the box and hit the player in the face.
 * A small critter maybe jump out of the container, briefly scaring you.
 * A loud alarm may sound, waking up nearby monsters.

+### Misc trap changes
+* Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
+* Magic traps can inflict resistance vulnerability on the hero.
+* Cold traps and ice demons can also steal (25 + d25)% of your cold resistance.
+* Arrow traps and dart traps cannot be avoided by flight.
+* You cannot fly over falling rock traps.
+* Flying and levitation usually protect from being harmed by spear traps, however, there is still a 25% chance of being hit (by a abnormally long spear)
+* Polymorph traps have a 1 in 127 chance of being used up when monsters are polymorphed in them.
+* Disarming a rust trap results in a puddle instead of a fountain

 ### Falling rock traps
 * At higher levels, boulders can drop from falling rock traps.